 'The Curse' (1987)

 As one would expect, it doesn’t take long for said slime to pollute the water table, at which point things on the farm take a turn for the weird.
 While the farm’s crops continue to grow in even greater abundance than before, the produce is just a wee bit off despite its healthy appearance.
 How about a farm-fresh salad of puss-seeping lettuce and blood-squirting tomatoes?
 Maggot-filled apples, anyone?
 Soon, the farm animals become violent and, soon after that, the farmer’s wife transforms into a fire poker-swinging, wart-covered she-beast.
-As any dutiful teenage son would do after his mother drinks water contaminated by space aliens and turns into a raging monster, young Zack Crane (Wheaton) is forced to lock up Ma in the fruit cellar.
+As any dutiful teenage son would do after his mother drinks water contaminated by space aliens, young Zack Crane (Wheaton) is forced to lock up Ma in the fruit cellar.
 In the end, an agent from the Tennessee Valley Authority saves the day.

 And on the topic of rotten tomatoes, “The Curse” isn’t exactly beloved by armchair critics despite being a staple of video store horror sections during the late 1980s.
-Actor David Keith, himself a Knoxville native and son of a TVA worker, directed.
+Actor David Keith, a Knoxville native and son of a TVA worker, directed.

 'Let's Scare Jessica to Death' (1971)